 Victory in Our Weakness

-Just as Corrie ten Boom, a middle-aged woman in her fifties, was able to stand up to the mighty fascist German Nazi system, surviving decades after she was ground into the dust, the story of the Maccabees reminds us of how the God of Abraham is able to take a weak force, and in confrontation with what was then the strongest army in the world, give them a miraculous victory.
+Just as Corrie ten Boom, a middle-aged woman in her fifties, was able to stand up to the mighty fascist German Nazi system, surviving decades after she was ground into the dust, so, too, the story of Hanukkah and the Maccabees reminds us of how the God of Abraham is able to take a weak force, and in confrontation with what was then the strongest army in the world, give them a miraculous victory.

 Likewise, Gideon in the Book of Judges, a simple farmer with no military training, “the least in my family,” (Judges 6:15) was able to defeat the mighty Midianite army that had joined forces with the Amalekites and other nations.